 - Multiple geographic regions

-Subscription design is just one of the core infrastructure components requiring architectural decisions during a cloud adoption process.
-Visit the decision guides overview to learn about alternative patterns or models used when making design decisions for other types of infrastructure.
+Subscription design is just one infrastructure component that requires architectural decisions during cloud adoption.
+Visit the architectural decision guides overview to learn about other strategies used when making design decisions for other types of infrastructure.